Getting Started

 }

-• Customizable: Simple CSS custom properties for everything
+• Customizable: everything themes through CSS custom properties.

-• Accessible: WCAG compliant with proper focus management
+• Accessible: WCAG AA color contrast and proper focus management out of the box.

 # Customization